bi1all/hand-tracker/README.md

 Bash
 pip install mediapipe==0.10.9 opencv-python numpy pygame pydub
 3. Clone and Upload to GitHub
-If you are adding this to your repository:

-Bash
-git add palmsynth.py
-git commit -m "Add PalmSynth module" git push origin main
-How to Use
-Run the script: python palmsynth.py

 Load Music: Press 'O' on your keyboard to open the file picker and select an MP3.